 This bill establishes sexual assault orders of protection and enhances the rights of sexual assault survivors.
-It introduces a new section, RSA 632-A:5-a, allowing individuals to file civil petitions in circuit court for protective orders if they can demonstrate they have been victims of sexual assault.
+It introduces a new section, RSA 632-A:5-a, which allows individuals to file civil petitions in circuit court for protective orders if they can demonstrate they have been victims of sexual assault.
 The court is required to grant necessary relief to protect the victim's physical, psychological, or emotional well-being, with procedures and penalties aligned with existing laws.
-The bill also specifies that the minority status of a plaintiff or defendant does not prevent the issuance of protective orders and outlines the duration and renewal process for these orders.
-Additionally, it allows law enforcement to arrest individuals suspected of violating these orders without a warrant within a specified timeframe.
+The bill also specifies that the minority of a plaintiff or defendant does not prevent the issuance of protective orders and outlines the duration and extension of such orders, as well as the rights of defendants regarding contact with plaintiffs under certain conditions.

 HB1651 text: 21-M:18